 As the first provider of Upper Cervical Chiropractic Care in Singapore and Southeast Asia, our specialised methods promote a more effective management of concussion symptoms.

-This allows us to develop the right treatment plan for you to prevent repeat concussions and restore normal brain function.
+This allows us to develop the right plan for you to prevent repeat concussions and restore normal brain function.

 We can also help improve any shoulder, back, or neck injury that may have occurred alongside your concussion, and the severe headache that commonly accompanies a concussion.